-It will develop leadership and strategic thinking skills required to build successful teams and navigate growth within an uncertain, resource constrained and competitive business environment.
+It will develop leadership and strategic thinking skills required to build successful teams and navigate growth within an uncertain, resource-constrained and competitive business environment.
 You will gain insights into how to prepare, plan and react efficiently to a rapidly changing business world.

-Project Management and Consultancy Skills (general)
+Project Management and Consultancy Skills (General)

 Students will learn to evaluate the strategy and scope of a project while gaining an understanding of the project management process and the incumbent and emerging structural and leadership issues.
 Students will also be exposed to the process of identifying and selecting projects and managing projects using appropriate project management tools.